Gamera Rebirth: Collaborations

-An official collaboration with the mobile game Godzilla Battle Line was made, featuring Gamera and Gyaos and Guiron as playable characters.
+An official collaboration with the mobile game Godzilla Battle Line was made, featuring Gamera, Gyaos, and Guiron as playable characters.
 "Godzilla Earth", the Godzilla incarnation from Hiroyuki Seshita's anime trilogy, was chosen for the key art of the collaboration.

-Additional collaborations have been conducted with Ao Oni Online (Note: The game has previously collaborated with the 2021 film The Great Yokai War: Guardians to feature Daimajin, the character re-developed from the Gamera franchise, and Gamera appeared in the film's spinoff prequel novel.) of the Ao Oni series and a brawler game GigaBash.
-Special collaborations with Odekake Kozame and Nights with a Cat have also been conducted.
-Exclusive booster pack of the show on the card game Union Arena is released on May 31, 2024.
-A one time collaboration with the sake brand Shinkame was conducted as both represents "godly turtles".
+Additional collaborations include the kaiju brawler game GigaBash, Ao Oni Online (Note: The game has previously collaborated with the 2021 film The Great Yokai War: Guardians to feature Daimajin, the character re-developed from the Gamera franchise, and Gamera appeared in the film's spinoff prequel novel.) of the Ao Oni series, Odekake Kozame, Nights with a Cat.
+Union Arena, and the sake brand Shinkame, where the both represent "godly turtles".